 If you've got a Rockettheme membership subscription why not use a different template on each new site you build?
 After all, you've paid for them?

-Rockettheme provides an override feature whereby all of your CSS changes are kept in a custom CSS file.
-When the template is updated to a later version, the upgrade process won't overwrite all of your hard gained work making those CSS amendments.
+Rockettheme provides an override feature whereby all of your CSS changes will be kept in a custom CSS file.
+When the template gets updated to a later version, the upgrade process won't overwrite all of your hard-gained work making those CSS amendments.

 For example, if you use Joomla, a Rockettheme template, Jreviews and a contact component or form, then you have three main areas that need to be made uniform in font style.
 First of all, you need to style up all of the headings .H1, .H2, etc. and then you need to style up the Jreviews headings to match.
 On top of that, you now need to style up every new component that you introduce to match the recurring theme.
 And that's just the headings!

 Hint: The more individual components or modules you introduce to your site the more styling you have to do.
-Many third party components are unable to take advantage of the CSS override feature, and so you will constantly be firefighting to keep them up to date.
+Many third-party components are unable to take advantage of the CSS override feature, so you are continuously firefighting to keep those files current.

 However, by using the same template for your second site, you can directly transfer the custom CSS file, and you have instant CSS modifications!

 Keeping website development uniform across several sites has so much going for it in time-saving that building in different templates or even different platforms do not.
-For example building one site in Wordpress and another in Joomla is asking for a world of hurt.
-You will constantly be on a learning curve that is completely unnecessary.
+Creating one site in Wordpress and another in Joomla is asking for a world of hurt.
+You will always be on a learning curve that is unnecessary.